 Something I’d been itching to do from the moment we moved to Oman was visit the Ras Al Jinz Turtle Reserve.
 We’d already swum with turtles at the Daymaniat Islands and seen them feeding along the coastline while wild camping on beaches.

 I thought seeing turtles nesting would complete the picture.
 And after nearly two years of living in Oman we finally got the chance to go.
+In fact, we visited twice, eight weeks apart.

 *This post contains affiliate links*